LA mayor says Newsom should appoint Rep. Barbara Lee to Senate in case of vacancy

 Bass pointed out Sunday that Lee had been under consideration to fill Kamala Harris’ Senate seat, which became vacant in 2021 when she assumed her role as vice president.
 Newsom, however, ultimately picked California Secretary of State Alex Padilla, who became the state’s first Latino senator.

 But Bass noted Sunday that with Feinstein still in office, “It’s not an issue right now.”
-Pressed by Tapper if the senator should retire, Bass said, “That’s her decision.”
+Pressed by Tapper if the senator should be in office, Bass said, “That’s her decision.”

 “I worry about her.
 I worry about her health.
 But, ultimately, of course, that’s her decision to make,” the mayor said.